Alexis Tam Chon Weng

 Tam also enjoys antiquing and peruses old furniture and porcelain for his collection, which he plans on exhibiting upon retiring.

-Having now spent almost 20 years in various capacities within public service, Tam advises that “the most important thing is to be ready to step into a role when the opportunity arises,” adding that it has been “an honour to serve Macau.”
+Having now spent almost 20 years in various capacities within public service, Tam advises that “the most important thing is to be ready to step into a role when the opportunity arises,” adding that it has been “an honour to serve Macao.”